 Untitled Black Panther Spin-Off Series (TBA)

-In 2010, BET aired an animated miniseries based off the Black Panther comic books with no canonical connection to the MCU (other than the coincidence of Djimon Honsou as T'Challa).
-However, Ryan Coogler, director of 2018's award-winning, smash hit adaptation, is about to bring his interpretation to the small screen as well.
+In 2010, BET aired an animated miniseries based on the Black Panther comic books with no canonical connection to the MCU (other than the coincidence of Djimon Hounsou as T'Challa).
+However, Ryan Coogler, director of 2018's award-winning smash hit, is about to bring his interpretation of Wakanda to the small screen as well.

 As part of a new five-year deal between Disney and his company, Proximity Media, Coogler is developing a TV show set in the kingdom of Wakanda for Disney+, in addition to writing and directing his feature-length sequel to Black Panther, slated for 2022.
 No further details for the upcoming spin-off series (including the general plot, release, or title) are currently known.

-From stories revolving around characters who we’ve been waiting to see enter the MCU for years to stories involving our favorite characters that we could have never imagined, Disney+ is looking to be a refreshing turning point for Marvel with these highly anticipated TV shows.
+From stories revolving around characters whom we have been waiting to see enter the MCU for years to stories involving our favorite characters that we could have never imagined, Disney+ has seen a refreshing turning point for Marvel with these TV shows.
 For more updates, such as plot details and release dates, please stand by.